y2kristi/AppFive/README.md

 # AppFive
-This app displays a users current GPS location.
+This app displays the x,y,z position of the device using the accelerometer.